alegemaate/asana-to-jira/README.md

 - Add parent task ID (from parent name) which allows importing subtasks
 - Infer task type from parent id
-- Infers epics and stories from epic column (currently hardcoded)
+- Infers epics from custom Epic field
 - Infer done column status from Date Completed

 ## Demo

 [View working demo here](https://alegemaate.com/asana-to-jira/)

+## Note

+For epic imports you will need a Company Managed project.
+They do not work with Team managed because of limitations of the uploader.

 ## Project setup